Jackson Health System: Jackson Memorial Hospital

-Jackson Memorial Hospital operates a graduate program in which it works in conjunction with the University of Miami Miller School of Medicine faculty, offering patient care, educational programs, research-focused clinical settings, and community services that focus on health-related issues.
+Jackson Memorial Hospital operates a graduate program in conjunction with the University of Miami Miller School of Medicine faculty.
+This collaborative effort offers patient care, educational programs, research-focused clinical settings, and community services for health-related issues.
 Jackson North Medical Center maintains an affiliation with the Herbert Wertheim College of Medicine at Florida International University.

 Holtz Children's Hospital

-Among Jackson's Holtz Children's Hospital specialties is neonatology.
+Holtz Children's Hospital specializes in neonatology.

 Governance

 Jackson Health System is governed by the Public Health Trust Financial Recovery Board, a group of volunteers that act on behalf of the Miami-Dade Board of County Commissioners.
 Jackson Health System's current president and chief executive officer is Carlos A. Migoya.

 History

-The Public Health Trust of Miami-Dade County was created by county ordinance effective 1 October 1973 to provide for an independent governing body (the board of trustees or Board) responsible for the operation, governance, and maintenance of designated facilities.
+The Public Health Trust of Miami-Dade County, Florida was created by county ordinance effective 1 October 1973 to provide for an independent governing body (the board of trustees or Board) responsible for the operation, governance, and maintenance of designated facilities.